ma-foyez/ma-foyez/README.md

 <h1 color="red"> Front End Developer </h1>

-> I loveprogramming.Iliketodoprogrammingandalsowriteprogrammingrelatedblogsand try to teach
+> I love programming.I like to do programming and also write programming related blogs and try to teach
-> people.I have beenworking onwebdevelopmentsince 2019 and trying to learn new technologies every
+> people.I have been working on web development since 2019 and trying to learn new technologies every
 > day.
 I do not lack my hard work in any work from my side.
 I always try my best.

 <h2 align="center" border-labelColor=gray"> FIND ME ONLINE </h2>